How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 SEO is an especially crucial skill for freelance writers in the digital arena.
 If the professional you look to hire creates web content, they need to know how to optimize it for your core keywords and phrases.

-How those keywords are incorporated in the content, and how that content itself is structured, can make or break your SEO successes.
-Search Engine Land has highlighted a number of characteristics that SEO-optimized content absolutely has to have:
+How those keywords are incorporated in the content and how that content itself is structured can make or break your SEO successes.
+Semrush has highlighted a number of characteristics that SEO content absolutely has to have to keep up online:

 - Frequent but natural appearance of the primary keyword without keyword stuffing.

-- Different iterations and synonyms of the keywords.
+- Different semantically related variations of the keywords.

 - Thematic subsections organized by keyword topics.